-Marilyn is a piano instructor at Black Hills Studios of the Arts.
+Marilyn is strictly an online piano instructor at Black Hills Studios of the Arts.
 Marilyn is a South Dakota native, who spent her childhood in eastern South Dakota.
 She graduated from Doland High School then went to Northern University, Grace University in Omaha, Nebraska, and Huron University.
 Her major was elementary education.
 After college, Marilyn taught in South Dakota public schools.
 Later she moved to Rapid City where she did substitute teaching, private tutoring and also taught general music in a private school.
 It was at this time Marilyn started a piano studio in her home.
 She as much experience in teaching piano to all ages.

 Music, both vocal and piano have been a part of her life since childhood.

 When not teaching she is busy with her family consisting of two sons, three grandchildren and two great grandchildren.

 Ali has spent most of her life learning about and making music.
 Born into a musical family, she is the 8th generation to pursue an education in music and teach.
 She began studying piano at 5 years old, and began studying flute at 10 years old.
 She was a regular participant in school, church, and community music throughout her childhood.
 Her training as a vocalist also began in childhood through participating in church choir, as well as through her father, who was also a music teacher.